7 Best Keto Potato Substitute Options (#1 Is Amazing!)

 keto potato substitute

 Potatoes are not recommended for anyone following a keto lifestyle.
-This is so because potatoes have a high amount of carbs.
+This is because potatoes have a high carbohydrate content.
 That is, for every 100 grams of potatoes (¾ of a cup), you can expect 17 grams of carbs, most of which are from starch.

-This also means that all the dishes that are made with potatoes like french fries, mashed potatoes, potato wedges, potato soups, garlic roasted potatoes, etc are all off limits on keto.
-But, if you want to enjoy a fulfilling keto journey, chances are you still want options to enjoy these foods, but with significantly fewer carbs.
+This also means that all the dishes that are made with potatoes, like french fries, mashed potatoes, potato wedges, potato soups, garlic roasted potatoes, etc., are off limits on keto.
+But if you want to enjoy a fulfilling keto journey, chances are you still want options to enjoy these foods, but with significantly fewer carbs.
+I mean, there’s certainly nothing wrong with enjoying some keto mash every now and then, right?

 Best Keto Meal Plan For Real Results